infozenfrance/Phraseanet-Docs/en/FAQ/Customization/Setting-guest-account.rst

 The guest account grants access to one or more collections without needing authentication.

-The guest account is automatically activated as soon as the account have at least one right on one of the published Phraseanet bases.
+The guest account is automatically activated as soon as the account has at least one right on one of the published Phraseanet bases.

 Setting the rights for the guest account
 ----------------------------------------

 .. note::

-    Only a *Phraseanet* administrator can set the rights on a guest account.
+    Only a *Phraseanet* administrator can set the rights for a guest account.

 * Connect to the Admin interface
 * In the sidebar, click on the node **Users** then...